Quick Guide – B.One Middleware

 9. Creating a new Sensor

-You can access the wizard for creating a new sensor via the blue button “ADD DEVICE” on the right side of the sensor overview or via the navigation under “Devices” → “New Device”.
+You can reach the wizard for creating a new sensor either via the “New LoRaWAN Device” button on the left in the navigation or, if you are in the overview of your sensors, via the “Add” button with the PLUS icon right above the sensor list.
 Similar to the wizard for creating a gateway, the required information is marked with an asterisk.
 The necessary information for a new device differs according to the selected device type.
 For the type “OTAA” a “DevEUI”, a “JoinEUI” and an “AppKey” are required.
 For the “ABP” type, in addition to the “DevEUI”, information on the “Dev Address”, the “NwkSKey” and the “AppSKey” is also mandatory.

-To complete the creation of a new device, click on the “SAVE DEVICE” button.
+To complete the installation of a new device, click on the “SAVE DEVICE” button.
 This remains grayed out until all required information has been provided.

 10. Device Statistics Data